regina-normal/regina/python/docstrings/README.txt

 docstrings, run ./gendoc.sh.
 To regenerate only some of the docstrings, you can pass ./gendoc.sh an optional list of engine subdirectories.

-The headers define *many* static const strings.
-Ideally, each header should only be included by _one_ of the compiled binding sources (*.cpp).
+Most of the headers define *many* static const strings.
+Therefore:

+- Normally, each header should only be included by _one_ of the compiled binding sources (*.cpp).

+- The exception is those headers that use inline constexpr strings, which can happily be included many times.
+These are whitelisted in the conversion tool (see INLINE_FILES near the top of pybind11_mkdoc/mkdoc_lib.py).
+  You should *not* whitelist a header that will produce symbols that will be used again elsewhere (e.g., the Perm<n> docstrings, all of which define different variants of Perm and Perm_ corresponding to different template specialisations).

 ----------------------------------------------------------------------------